 In the Ecopath with Ecosim Model (EwE) the total mortality and the predation mortality (M2) for Norway pout is not estimated by age group but combined for all age groups (and combined for juvenile and adult) of Norway pout.
-In Nielsen (2016; Figure

-27 in WD1, Annex 3) the yearly total mortality (Z) and the yearly predation mortality (M2) from the EwE is shown for the period 1991 to 2013 based on the latest EwE key run in 2015.
+In Nielsen (2016, Annex 1, Figure 27) the yearly total mortality (Z) and the yearly predation mortality (M2) from the EwE is shown for the period 1991 to 2013 based on the latest EwE key run in 2015.
 The values are total for all age groups and both juveniles and adults of Norway pout.